-The agreed structure for managing leverage uses daily and weekly traded funds as the source for LDI leverage management payments.
-These are held on an investment platform, alongside the LDI, meaning any payments into LDI funds can be processed quickly by the platform provider.
+The agreed structure for managing leverage uses daily traded funds as the source for LDI leverage management payments.
+These are held on an investment platform, alongside the LDI, meaning payments into the LDI fund can be processed quickly by the platform provider.